bnc19/YF_in_Asia/README.md

 # Background

 Concern is growing over the international spread of the vector-borne disease, yellow fever.
 Thus far, yellow fever transmission has never been recorded in Asia, depsite the presence of mosquitos and suitable ecological conditions.
-Global shortages of the yellow fever vaccine mean that any outbreak in Asia could lead to widespread loss of life with huge economic impact.
+Global shortages of the yellow fever vaccine mean that any outbreak in Asia could quickly become a major epidemic.
 As a result, this analysis aims to quantify the risk of yellow fever in Asia.
-We approach this in two parts.
-Firstly, the risk of yellow fever introductions into Asia through the arrival of viraemic travellers.
-Secondly, the risk of those infectious individuals resulting in local transmission.
+We first predicted the number of yellow fever introductions into Asia through the arrival of viraemic travellers.
+From this, we estimated the probability that those infectious individuals would result in local transmission.

 # Repository structure